WA6YDQ/dbasic/Readme.txt

 This is the readme for dbasic - an implimentation of Dartmouth BASIC.

-As of Jun 16 2022 this is fully functional but incomplete.
-There are still some functions and keywords I'll be adding.
-(I'm using github as my off-site backup).

 To build, type 'make'
 To install, type sudo make install
 The binary 'dbasic' will be installed in /usr/local/bin